 - Governance body to establish a high-integrity market for carbon credits as a fundamental element in delivering Paris goal of limiting global warming to 1.5 degrees Celsius

-WASHINGTON AND LONDON: Today the Taskforce on Scaling Voluntary Carbon Markets (the Taskforce), initiated in September 2020 by Mark Carney, UN Special Envoy on Climate Action and Finance, launches a new consultation on a market governance body, legal principles of the market, and the definition of high-quality carbon credits.
+Friday 21 May 2021, Today the Taskforce on Scaling Voluntary Carbon Markets (the Taskforce), initiated in September 2020 by Mark Carney, UN Special Envoy on Climate Action and Finance, launches a new consultation on a market governance body, legal principles of the market, and the definition of high-quality carbon credits.
 Further, the Taskforce calls for initial engagement from parties interested in a role in the market’s future governance body.

 The Taskforce is backed by over 250 global companies and NGOs.
 It is working to establish the infrastructure for a scaled and high-integrity voluntary market for the trading and exchange of carbon credits.
 This includes a new umbrella governance body that will oversee the market, creation of legal principles that will support the market, and determine the ‘Core Carbon Principles’ (CCPs) that will define a high-quality carbon credit.
-The governance body will take appropriate steps to ensure that references to the CCPs are in line with their intended use.
+The governance body will take appropriate steps to ensure that references to the CCPS are in line with their intended use.

 Today’s consultation marks a key step forward in this process.
-Informed by in-depth engagement with Taskforce members, it sets out a proposed structure for market governance – including a Board of Directors, Expert Panel, Executive Secretariat and member-led consultation group.
+Informed by in-depth engagement with Taskforce members, it sets out a proposed structure for market governance– including a Board of Directors, Expert Panel, Executive Secretariat and member-led consultation group.
 As well as inviting feedback on this structure and associated roles and responsibilities, the Taskforce also seeks engagement from representatives from businesses, NGOs, investor alliances and industry associations that are interested to join the governance body and the effort to grow a high-integrity voluntary carbon market.

 Bill Winters, Chair of the Taskforce and Group Chief Executive, Standard Chartered commented,